stormpath/stormpath-console-guide/source/accounts.rst

 From this view you can:

 - Search for Groups using the search box in the top right
-- Add new the Account to a Group inside its owning Directory using the "Add to Group button".
+- Add the Account to a Group inside its owning Directory using the "Add to Group button".
+- Remove the Account from a Group it is currently a member of

 .. _accounts-oauth: